rwhitmire/rwhitmire.github.io/_posts/2014-3-22-android-tablet-raspberry-pi.md

 ### Credits

 I wish I could tell you I came up with all of this stuff on my own, but I didn't, so here are the people who deserve credit.

+## Final Thoughts

+If you like computers, and you don't have a Raspberry Pi, GO BUY ONE.
+It's hard to have buyer's remorse over a $40 computer that fits in the palm of your hand.